Awesomed because it’s freaking Char Kway Teow baby!

 Can you get a plate of delicious Penang Fried Kway Teow at RM4?
 Yes, of course!
 This one’s a personal favourite as it’s more on the wet side compared to the usually dry Char Kway Teows.
 This Char Kway Teow stall is located in Waihong coffee shop at Lorong Kampung Jawa, 11900 Penang, Malaysia.
-If you wanna read a review about it, check out 1000penang’s REVIEW.

 3) Siam Road Char Kway Teow stall

 Despite being just a road side stall, very often you will see people queueing up for dapao under the hot sun at Siam Road.
 It’s been said that the stall owner has more than 30-years’ experience in frying Kway Teow noodles.
 One thing for sure, it tastes good.
 There is nothing too fancy about the ingredients, unlike those who uses big fresh prawns but it is still a reasonably priced Char Kway Teow worth trying!
 It’s at the end of Jalan Siam, 10400 Georgetown, Penang, Malaysia.

 If you need to know more details about it, read a REVIEW by vkeong here!

 4) Ah Leng Char Kway Teow

 Known for those fresh huge juicy prawns, Ah Leng Char Kway Teow really is one of the top spots locals and tourists would go for.
 Learn more about it!

 Comment below and let us know others to be added into this list of awesome Penang Char Kway Teows!